abhishek-kumar-code/Redfish_Public/Specification.md

 * All Redfish Clients shall correctly handle HTTP redirect.

-NOTE: Refer to the [Security](#security) section for security implications of HTTP Redirect
+NOTE: Refer to the [Security](#security) clause for security implications of HTTP Redirect

 #### Media Types